-- Discuss these statements in relation to marginalisation: "relegating specific groups of people to the lower or outer edge of society" "pushes these groups of people to the margin of society" "denies a section of the society equal access to productive resources" From these statements formulate a definition of marginalisation. - 2.
-Have you experienced marginalisation on the basis of any group that you belong to (race, ethnicity, gender etc.)? - 3.
-Have you experienced marginalisation on the basis of your personal identity? - 4.
-Share your experiences of marginalisation and how it felt. - 5.
+- 1. Discuss these statements in relation to marginalisation: - "relegating specific groups of people to the lower or outer edge of society" - "pushes these groups of people to the margin of society" "denies a section of the society equal access to productive resources" - From these statements formulate a definition of marginalisation. - 2.
+Share your experiences of any time you have experienced marginalisation on the basis of any group that you belong to (race, ethnicity, gender etc.). - 3.
+Share your experiences of any time you have experienced marginalisation on the basis of your personal identity. - 4.
 What is your response to self-marginalisation is it something you have experienced or have overcome or never experienced?